3D-Inferno

 If you are a friend of board games have a look at vassalengine.com, it's a java based customizable board game engine, with several free to play games.
 I succeeded in customizing it to be a warhammer tabletop node campaign tool.
 If you have time have a look.
 It's free too.

 Something missing?
-Mail to mail address
+Mail to cc

 2009-06-01